FAIRmat-NFDI/nexus_definitions/manual/source/index.rst

 | This commit identifier |commit_hash|.
 | This manual built |today|.

+Noteworthy, NeXus-FAIRmat works with a fork of the official NeXus definitions.
+Therefore, expect that individual definitions may show differences between specific versions of the official NeXus definitions and those maintained by FAIRmat.
+FAIRmat and NeXus exchange frequently to sync up of the FAIRmat fork to build always on top of the latest official NeXus release.

 .. rubric:: Acknowledgements

 | The FAIRmat project is funded by the Deutsche Forschungsgemeinschaft